-Once there is sufficient interest, hopeful buyers are asked to submit a written bid for the property via their solicitor by a set closing date, when the property is also typically withdrawn from the market.
+Hopeful buyers are asked to submit a sealed bid as well as a potential date of entry when they will pay for the property and get the key.
+This offer needs to be put forward via their solicitor by the set closing date, if there is one, when the property is also typically withdrawn from the market.

-Whichever bidder is successful then begins negotiations to conclude the contract.
+Whichever bidder is successful (the seller is not obligated to choose the highest offer) then begins negotiations to conclude the contract.

-With the Scottish ‘fixed price’ system (mostly used when market conditions are good and the seller wants a quick sale), it's the first person to offer the required amount that becomes the successful party.
+With the Scottish ‘fixed price’ system (mostly used when market conditions are more challenging and the seller wants a quick sale), it's the first person to offer the required amount that becomes the successful party.

 In England and Wales, a seller accepts an offer ‘subject to contract’.
 This agreement is NOT legally binding and either party can withdraw without penalty until contracts are exchanged.
 The seller may not even take the home off the market.